Volume 67, Issue 1

 Our target for 2017 is 87% participation.
 This goal is one we know we can meet; last year we met this same goal.
-Reaching this goal is a stunning achievement for an organization as large as GHS and reflects commitment of leaders at all levels and the willingness of so many of our employees to take a few minutes to share their opinions about what is working well and what needs improvement.
+Reaching this goal is a stunning achievement for an organization as large as Prisma Health and reflects commitment of leaders at all levels and the willingness of so many of our employees to take a few minutes to share their opinions about what is working well and what needs improvement.

 Once again, survey ambassadors from all departments and representing all shifts and weekends will receive training to keep their work units motivated and informed about the survey.

 As in years past, we will complete the survey online.
 We will continue the use of unique ID codes to ensure confidentiality, improve accuracy of results and streamline the process.
 Remember, no one at Prisma Health ever sees individual employee responses.

 During a time of rapid change and tough decisions, the collective voice of frontline staff, management and doctors remains critical.
 When more people respond to the survey, we receive a more consistent picture of what is happening at the system, facility and department levels.

 Over the last 10 years, this key tool has provided a baseline for where we stand and insight on where we need to go.
 Employee opinions are important and worth sharing!

 • Increased employee merit opportunity to a maximum of 3%

 • Invested over $249 million in employer-sponsored benefits for employees in 2016; over $257 million is budgeted for FY 2017

 • Spent an average $2.4 million each week on health claims, dental claims and prescription drugs for employees and covered dependents—about $4 out of every $5 in costs incurred by employees for medical, dental and prescription drug expenses